penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

     However, always exercise caution when adding new repositories to ensure system security and stability.

-### Installing the Zabbix server for MySQL/MariaDB
+### Configuring the Zabbix server for MySQL/MariaDB

 Now that we've added the Zabbix repository with the necessary software, we are ready to install both the Zabbix server and the web server.
 Keep in mind that the